danielmlow/construct-tracker/docs/contributing.md

 poetry install
 pre-commit run --all-files
 ```
-Now you can build package locally before commiting.
+Now you can build package locally before committing.
 This will create a .tar.gz and .whl file for your package in the dist/ directory:
 - `poetry build`